Thursday, 14 May 2026

 11. Delta Goodrem - 'Eclipse' (Australia) 🇦🇺

 After neither Milkali nor Milkshake did the trick (the former of which I'm still pissed off about, the latter of which I... understand), Australia has chosen to whip out the big guns.
-An Aussie superstar and internationally successful artist, Delta Goodrem is a consummate professional who means business and is here to drag her country back to the Grand Final.
+An Aussie superstar and internationally successful artist, Delta Goodrem is a consummate professional who means business and is here to pull her country back to the Grand Final.

 ★★★★